This post may contain affiliate links. See our affiliate disclosure for more.

 1. Determine the best form of collaboration

 You can hire full-time, part-time, or on a project basis.
+You can create a “work-for-hire” agreement, or a “contract to hire” agreement.
 Keep in mind that each country has different forms of legal organizations for freelancers, so it is best to do some research and look into the costs and obligations involved when hiring.

 2. Set reasonable expectations and start small